ys-0212/POLYREAD/README.md

-# PolyOCR: A Robust Multilingual OCR-to-Speech Pipeline with Language Detection and Translation
+# POLYREAD: A Robust Multilingual OCR-to-Speech Pipeline with Language Detection and Translation

 ## Table of Contents
 - [Overview](#overview)